IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/01_igGrid_Enabling_and_Configuring_Virtualization.md

 |Setting | Property | Description
 | -------------------| ------------------- |-----------
 Row virtualization | [rowVirtualization](%%jQueryApiUrl%%/ui.iggrid#options:rowVirtualization) | Enables/Disables virtualization for rows only.
 Column virtualization | [columnVirtualization](%%jQueryApiUrl%%/ui.iggrid#options:columnVirtualization) | Enables/Disables Column Virtualization.
-Fixed Column Virtualization depends on Fixed Row Virtualization and will enable it implicitly if it is not enabled explicitly.
+Column Virtualization depends on Fixed Row Virtualization and will enable it implicitly if it is not enabled explicitly.
-Both row and column virtualization | [virtualization](%%jQueryApiUrl%%/ui.iggrid#options:virtualization) | Shorthand for setting `rowVirtualization` and `columnVirtualization` via a single option.
+Both Row and Column virtualization | [virtualization](%%jQueryApiUrl%%/ui.iggrid#options:virtualization) | Shorthand for setting `rowVirtualization` and `columnVirtualization` via a single option.
 Virtualization mode | [virtualizationMode](%%jQueryApiUrl%%/ui.iggrid#options:virtualizationMode) | Determines Row Virtualization mode.
 Average Row Height | [avgRowHeight](%%jQueryApiUrl%%/ui.iggrid#options:avgRowHeight) | Used for Fixed Row Virtualization.
 Determines the average value in pixels that will be used to calculate how many rows to render.
 All row heights will be automatically set to this value.
-Average Column Width| [avgColumnWidth](%%jQueryApiUrl%%/ui.iggrid#options:avgColumnWidth) | Used for Fixed Column Virtualization.
+Average Column Width| [avgColumnWidth](%%jQueryApiUrl%%/ui.iggrid#options:avgColumnWidth) | Used for Column Virtualization.
 This is the average value in pixels for the column widths.

 ## <a id="fixed-row"></a> Enabling and Configuring Fixed Row Virtualization